masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ## Enums with types

-Enumerates (enums) create number for each entry in a set of identifiers.
-Pyrope also allows to associate a tuple or type for each entry.
-A difference from a tuple is that the enumerate tuple contents must be known at compile time.
+Enumerates (enums) create a number for each entry in a set of identifiers.
+Pyrope also allows associating a tuple or type for each entry.
+Another difference from a tuple is that the enumerate values must be known at compile time.

 ```